SarahUniverse/.github/profile/README.md

 # Sarah Universe 👾👩🏼‍💻

 ## Overview
-SarahUniverse is a GitHub organization dedicated to showcasing personal projects, exploring innovative technologies and creative coding.
+Sarah Universe is a GitHub organization dedicated to showcasing personal projects, exploring innovative technologies and creative coding.

 ## 🚀 Mission
 To create meaningful, well-crafted software solutions that solve real-world problems and push the boundaries of technology.